inveniosoftware/docs-invenio-rdm/docs/install/index.md

 #### 5. Explore InvenioRDM

-Go and explore your InvenioRDM instance at on:
+Go and explore your InvenioRDM instance on:

 - Local: [https://127.0.0.1:5000](https://127.0.0.1:5000)
 - Container: [https://127.0.0.1](https://127.0.0.1)